awsdocs/aws-direct-connect-user-guide/doc_source/virtualgateways.md

   + Direct communication between a virtual interface attached to a Direct Connect gateway and a VPN connection on a virtual private gateway that's associated with the same Direct Connect gateway\.
 + You cannot associate a virtual private gateway with more than one Direct Connect gateway and you cannot attach a private virtual interface to more than one Direct Connect gateway\.
 + A virtual private gateway that you associate with a Direct Connect gateway must be attached to a VPC\.
++ A virtual private gateway association proposal expires 7 days after it is created\.
++ An accepted virtual private gateway proposal, or a deleted virtual private gateway proposal remains visible for 3 days\.

 To connect your AWS Direct Connect connection to a VPC in the same Region only, you can create a Direct Connect gateway\.
 Or, you can create a private virtual interface and attach it to the virtual private gateway for the VPC\.
 For more information, see [Creating a Private Virtual Interface](create-vif.md#create-private-vif) and [VPN CloudHub](https://docs.aws.amazon.com/vpc/latest/userguide/VPN_CloudHub.html)\.